greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/expand/expand-planning.md

 <ul>
  <li>Prepare the physical space for the new hardware; consider cooling, power supply, and other physical factors.</li>
  <li>Determine the physical networking and cabling required to connect the new and existing hardware.</li>
- <li>Map the existing IP address spaces and developing a networking plan for the expanded system.</li>
+ <li>Map the existing IP address spaces and develop a networking plan for the expanded system.</li>
  <li>Capture the system configuration (users, profiles, NICs, and so on) from existing hardware to use as a detailed list for ordering new hardware.</li>
  <li>Create a custom build plan for deploying hardware with the desired configuration in the particular site and environment.</li>
 </ul>
 <p>After selecting and adding new hardware to your network environment, ensure you perform the tasks described in <a href="GUID-admin_guide-expand-expand-nodes.html">Preparing and Adding Hosts</a>.</p>
 <h2 id="planning-new-segment-initialization"><a id="topic6"></a>Planning New Segment Initialization</h2>
-<p>Expanding Greenplum Database can be performed when the system is up and available.
-Run <code>gpexpand</code> to initialize new segment instances into the system and create an expansion schema.</p>
+<p>Expanding Greenplum Database requires a limited period of system downtime.
+During this period, run <code>gpexpand</code> to initialize new segments into the array and create an expansion schema.</p>
 <p>The time required depends on the number of schema objects in the Greenplum system and other factors related to hardware performance.
 In most environments, the initialization of new segments requires less than thirty minutes offline.</p>
 <p>These utilities cannot be run while <code>gpexpand</code> is performing segment initialization.</p>
 <ul>